In Vitro Embryo Cultures.

 Effects of controlled atmosphere for in vitro embryo cultures.

 Cell culture study currently represents one of the most important and promising application fields for modern science and one of the most developed.
-Many of the latest remarkable achievements earned in medical and biological fields arisen from researchers conducted on lab-cultured cells.
-In order to obtain the best results, culture parameters must be accurately set and controlled and the importance of the gas mixture for in vitro cell development has been particularly discussed in one of our previous application note (link).
+Many of the latest remarkable achievements earned in medical and biological fields arisen from researchers conducted on laboratory cultured cells.
+In order to obtain the best results, culture parameters must be accurately set and controlled and the importance of the gas flow meter control and gas mixture for in vitro cell development has been particularly discussed in one of our previous application note (link).
 This work aims to highlight the crucial role of gas mixtures when undertaking In Vitro Fertilization (IVF) processes, which includes the critical step of embryo culture.
-For these applications, MCQ suggests the use of its MCQ Gas Blender Series, professional instruments designed for up to 6 components gas mixtures management.
+For these applications, MCQ suggests the use of its MCQ Instruments Gas Blender Series, professional instruments designed for up to 6 components gas mixtures management.

 In Vitro Fertilisation.